IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

 ## Build and Run Your Own Image

 We use a podman `Containerfile`, which contains the instructions to create the new layers of your image.
 For those familiar with docker, the `Containerfile` is equivalent to a `Dockerfile`.

+> **Note:** In addition to a Containerfile, you can also use existing docker Dockerfiles to create an image with podman

 Recall that an image contains the entire file system that you want to use to run your virtual process in a container.
 For this sample, we are building a new image for a Java EE web application **ServletApp.war**.